rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-> Note: Registered fields can be reused accross the entire schema.
+> Note: Registered fields can be reused across the entire schema.

 #### Field props